micro-nova/AmpliPi/docs/MANUAL.md

 - 6 x Phoenix connectors for speaker connections

 The following optional accessories are available and can be purchased separately:

-- AmpliPi Wall Panel - Wall mountable touch panel that can control volume and playback for a zone or group of zones.
+- **AmpliPi Wall Panel**: Wall mountable touch panel that can control volume and playback for a zone or group of zones.
 Also includes two physical switches for light control.
-- AmpliPi Zone Expander - Expansion unit to add more controllable zones.
+- **AmpliPi Zone Expander**: Expansion unit to add more controllable zones.
 Up to 5 can be added to an AmpliPi controller for a total of 36 zones.

 ## App